 As a result, you should be looking at more than just the HH rating of the tent waterproofing.
 Design factors such as the strength of the seam sealers, quality of the stitching, and the zipper construction are just as important.

-Waterproofing a tent is an art and it takes years of experience to master all the variables that can affect water-resistance - luckily the better manufacturers like Berghaus have been doing it for a long time.
+Waterproofing a tent is an art and it takes years of experience to master all the variables that can affect water-resistance - although learning the best tent waterproofing methods is well worth it for the regular camper..

 The best way to know what you're getting is to read the manufacturers warranty, which will cover different hydrostatic head ratings.